Praying

 To pray effectively as a beginner, find a quiet space, address God respectfully, express your needs and gratitude, and end with a closing statement of faith.
 Remember, sincerity is key, and prayer is a personal conversation with God.
+Always end your prayer with, "in Jesus name I pray, amen".
+If you are praying with a group then end your prayer with, "in Jesus name we pray, amen".
+It is important to say Jesus name.
+It shows that you are acknowledging that you are approaching God the Father through the authority and mediation of God the Son, Jesus Christ.

 1. Find a Quiet Place: